The Umbrella Academy (TV series): Development

 A film version of the comic book series The Umbrella Academy was optioned by Universal Studios.
 Originally, screenwriter Mark Bomback was hired to write the screenplay; Rawson Marshall Thurber reportedly replaced him in 2010.
 There had been little talk of the film from that time.
-In an interview with Newsarama at the 2012 New York Comic Con, Way mentioned that there have been "good talks" and a "really good script", but that it was "kind of up to the universe".
+In an interview with Newsarama at the 2012 New York Comic Con, Gerard Way mentioned that there have been "good talks" and a "really good script", but that it was "kind of up to the universe".

+Season 1

 On July 7, 2015, it was announced that The Umbrella Academy would be developed into a television series produced by Universal Cable Productions, rather than an original film.
-On July 11, 2017, it was officially announced that Netflix had greenlit a live-action series adaptation of The Umbrella Academy with Way and Bá acting as executive producers, to premier in 2019.
-Jeremy Slater wrote the script for the pilot episode, and Steve Blackman serves as showrunner.
-The first season of The Umbrella Academy was released on Netflix on February 15, 2019.
+On July 11, 2017, it was officially announced that Netflix had greenlit a live-action series adaptation of The Umbrella Academy with Way and Gabriel Bá acting as executive producers, to premiere in 2019.
+The series was created by Steve Blackman, who served as showrunner.
+The pilot episode was written by series developer Jeremy Slater.

+Season 2

-On April 2, 2019, the series was renewed for a second season, which was released on July 31, 2020.
+On April 2, 2019, the series was renewed for a ten-episode second season.
 It was also confirmed that the second season would consist of ten episodes, like the first season.
 The season release date remained unknown until May 18, 2020, when a teaser trailer concept was released where the main cast danced to "I Think We're Alone Now" by Tiffany.
 Steve Blackman confirmed to The Hollywood Reporter that he wanted to stay close to the content of the comics.
-On June 26 it was revealed that the series would be taking place at the 1960s in Dallas, due to the time travel from the end of the previous season.
+On June 26, 2020, it was revealed that the series would be taking place in the 1960s in Dallas, due to the time travel from the end of the previous season.

+Season 3

-On November 10, 2020, Netflix renewed the series for a third season, which was released on June 22, 2022.
+On November 10, 2020, Netflix renewed the series for a ten-episode third season.
 While the series initially had a "TV-14" rating for its first two seasons, the maturity rating was increased to "TV-MA" for its third season, mainly due to an increase in profanity.

+Season 4

-In June 2022, Blackman revealed that, should the series get renewed for a fourth season, it would most likely serve as the end to the series.
-Although he did not rule out the possibility of Netflix pursuing further installments.
+In June 2022, Blackman revealed that, should the series get renewed for a fourth season, it would most likely serve as the end to the series, although he did not rule out the possibility of Netflix pursuing further installments.
 In August 2022, Netflix renewed the series for a fourth and final season, with Jesse McKeown serving as co-showrunner with Blackman.
-The season will also consist of six episodes, the shortest out of any season.
+The season consists of six episodes, the fewest of any season.